s73p1n/s73p1n/README.md

 # s73p1n

-My first GitHub Pages where I plan to write everything concerning my research and solutions to bugs that I've met during Jeopardy CTF.
+The main idea of my GitHub Pages is to share problems I've met and how I've solved them in orther to help the .